K-DysonM/Jungle/README.md

 </p>

 <b> Things I Learned </b>
-- More Familiar with Core Data
+- More familiar with Core Data
 - Utilizing semantic colors to support light and dark mode
 - Better acquainted with creating UI strictly from Auto-Layout
 - Utilizing MVVM to help with code organization